mratsim/constantine/README.md

 nimble install https://github.com/mratsim/constantine@#master
 ```

-For speed it is recommended to prefer Clang, MSVC or ICC over GCC.
+For speed it is recommended to prefer Clang, MSVC or ICC over GCC (see [Compiler-caveats](#Compiler-caveats)).
-GCC does not properly optimize add-with-carry and sub-with-borrow loops (see [Compiler-caveats](#Compiler-caveats)).

 Further if using GCC, GCC 7 at minimum is required, previous versions
 generated incorrect add-with-carry code.

+On x86-64, inline assembly is used to workaround compilers having issues optimizing large integer arithmetic,
+and also ensure constant-time code.
+This can be deactivated with `"-d:ConstantineASM=false"`:
+- at a significant performance cost with GCC (~50% slower than Clang).
+- at misssed opportunity on recent CPUs that support MULX/ADCX/ADOX instructions (~60% faster than Clang).
+- There is a 2.4x perf ratio between using plain GCC vs GCC with inline assembly.

 ## Target audience